 Q: I have a special diet ~ vegetarian, vegan, gluten free, etc ~ and wonder if you can accommodate my needs?

-A: All meals at our retreats are vegetarian.
+A: All meals at our retreats are vegetarian, and most are vegan and gluten free as well.
 Special diets are no problem.
 We are happy to accommodate special diets as long as you notify us of your needs during registration.
 Our Managing Director, Helene Garrovillo, who is also a master chef, works with our retreat centers and hotels to craft delicious menus using the best fresh and organic produce available.
 This guarantees that we will enjoy wonderful meals that are also lovingly prepared to support the necessary diet that best supports our healing work.

 Q: I want to go to Machu Picchu!
 Will we go there on our retreat?

 A: We were delighted to take our 2016 group to Machu Picchu, but we found that it was overcrowded and had lots of rules and restrictions, making it difficult to enjoy and connect to the site fully.
-We decided at that point that we would instead work with local guides and families and take our group for 2017 to some pretty amazing and more remote sacred sites.
+We decided at that point that we would instead visit other amazing and more remote sacred sites.
 We will have the opportunity to visit little known temples and have them to ourselves, which makes it much more possible to enter into the sacred vibration of the land.
 However, if you wish to stay a little longer after the retreat closes, we are happy to help you make arrangements to visit Machu Picchu.
 Keep in mind that trains and admissions tend to sell out pretty far in advance, so don’t wait to make your plans!

 Q: Are there certain regulations I should be aware of for visiting Machu Picchu?